ssjsparsh/Log-Monitor-System/README.md

 To run the generator:
 bash ./generate.sh DATA_PATH
 e.g bash ./generate.sh ./data/log.txt
+this e.g will generate log.txt in data folder, and simulatormain in bin folder

 This will generate 1000 ip address from 192.168.1.1 ~ 192.168.4.232